Find Affordable College Courses

 23 Yearly Graduations

-East Carolina University is the 3rd most popular school in the nation for students seeking a graduate certificate in English language and literature.
+East Carolina University is the 3rd most popular school in the nation for students seeking a graduate certificate in english language & literature.
 Each year, around 28,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
-For the 2020-2021 academic year, 23 graduate certificates were handed out to English language and literature majors at ECU.
-About 78% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 23 people received their graduate certificate in english language & literature from ECU.
+Around 52% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 22 Yearly Graduations

-Columbia University in the City of New York is the 4th most popular school in the nation for students seeking a graduate certificate in English language and literature.
+Columbia University in the City of New York comes in at #4 on our list of the most popular colleges offering graduate certificates in english language & literature.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-During the 2020-2021 academic year, 22 people received their graduate certificate in English language and literature from Columbia.
-About 55% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 22 people received their graduate certificate in english language & literature from Columbia.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 #5